mnvr/gm1k/README.md

 ### Cycling with Euclid – A song in E(3, 8)

 The prompt for day 31 of Genuary 2024 was to produce a generative piece of music.
-I made a neverending song using only HTML/JS/CSS, no dependencies.
+I made a neverending song using only HTML/JS/CSS without using any dependencies or libraries.
+While code size was not a concern, the resulting files is just 250 lines too.

 Live version is at https://mnvr.github.io/gm1k/e.

-Source code is in [e/index.html](e/index.html) – a standalone HTML file (you can just open it in your browser and play directly too).
+Source code is in [e/index.html](e/index.html) – a standalone HTML file (you can just open it in your browser and play it directly too).
 The song it plays is a composition using Euclidean rhythms.
-The bassline and the trill rhythms are `E(3,8)`, on which totters around the main Euclidean rhythm which cycles through `E(3,4)` to `E(11, 12)`.
+The bassline and the trill rhythms are `E(3,8)` and `E(7, 8)`, around which totters around the main Euclidean rhythm that cycles through `E(3,4)` to `E(11, 12)`.

 I also wrote a tutorial about [Euclidean rhythms](https://mrmr.io/mj/euclid) that explains the code behind the song.